Dasharo/docs/docs/variants/msi_z690/hardware-matrix.md

-# Hardware configuration matrix
+# Hardware configuration matrix - MSI PRO Z690-A WIFI DDR4

-The tables below contain information about current components of workstations for MSI PRO Z690-A available in 3mdeb testing laboratory.
+## Introduction

+This document describes the hardware configuration used for validation of the coreboot port on the MSI PRO Z690-A workstation.

 ## LA1E312159